-Pete Burke is a London based artist working in photography and print.
+Pete Burke is a London based artist who works in various media- photography, print and drawing.

 ‘I started taking photos of building site peepholes as a response to the hundreds of developers’ hoardings that were proliferating all over London at that particular time.
 They were random ready made framing devices which lured me in to take a peek at what lay beyond’.